 Dr. Nancy Welch, Director of the Chesapeake Health Department says, “All entities have a shared imperative interest to test and educate our minority populations due to their higher risk of severe disease.
 We want our community to be safe and well.”

 Bringing COVID-19 testing to underserved neighborhoods throughout the city of Chesapeake is a priority for all involved.
-The first site was held May 14, 2020 at MacDonald Manor and others will follow.
+The first site was held on May 14, 2020, at MacDonald Manor and others will follow.

 Media inquiries should be directed to: